docker/docs/deploy/install-and-configure/join-windows-nodes-to-cluster.md

 1. Pull the Windows-specific image of `ucp-agent`, which is named `ucp-agent-win`.
 2. Run the Windows worker setup script provided with `ucp-agent-win`.
-3. Join the cluster with the token provided by the Docker EE web UI.
+3. Join the cluster with the token provided by the Docker EE web UI or CLI.

 ### Pull the Windows-specific images